helidon-io/helidon/docs/modules/webserver/webserver.md

 Helidon emits that accepted spelling in the response `Content-Encoding` header.

 A selected sidecar is a distinct response representation.
-Its bytes determine `Content-Length`, its file metadata determines `Last-Modified`, and its weak ETag differs from the identity representation.
+Its bytes determine `Content-Length`, its file metadata determines `Last-Modified`, and its strong ETag differs from the identity representation.
 Conditional requests are evaluated against the selected representation. `304 Not Modified` responses retain its `Content-Encoding`, `Vary`, and ETag metadata. `412 Precondition Failed` responses retain `Vary` and the selected representation's ETag but omit `Content-Encoding`.
 Byte ranges and `Content-Range` apply to the encoded sidecar bytes.
-A sidecar ETag cannot satisfy `If-Range` because it is weak, so Helidon ignores such a range and sends the complete selected sidecar.
+A sidecar ETag satisfies `If-Range` only when it strongly matches, in which case Helidon can send a range of the selected sidecar.

 > [!NOTE]
 > Helidon derives static-content ETags from resource metadata rather than
 > hashing the content bytes.
-Sidecar ETags are weak.
-Deployments that replace a
+Sidecar ETags are strong and
+> representation-specific.
+Deployments that replace a static resource must
-> static resource must ensure its observed last-modified time changes at
+> ensure its observed last-modified time changes at millisecond precision.
+In
-> millisecond precision.
-In particular, replacing a sidecar with different
+> particular, replacing a sidecar with different bytes of the same length while
-> bytes of the same length while preserving that timestamp can reuse the
+> preserving that timestamp can reuse the previous ETag, so caches can continue
-> previous ETag, so caches can continue to treat the sidecar as unchanged.
+> to treat the sidecar as unchanged.

 When listener content encoding is configured, static content can dynamically encode the logical resource when that runtime candidate is the best acceptable